 Duty to Provide Reasonable Accommodation

 In Sigiefredo Sanchez v.
-Dep’t of Energy, 2011 MSPB 95 (11/22/11), the plaintiff was removed from his position of emergency operations specialist in the transportation and emergency control center of the agency’s National Nuclear Security Administration office of secured transportation, on charges of failure to maintain a condition of employment.
+Dept. of Energy, 2011 MSPB 95 (11/22/11), the plaintiff was removed from his position of emergency operations specialist in the transportation and emergency control center of the agency’s National Nuclear Security Administration office of secured transportation, on charges of failure to maintain a condition of employment.
 The position required certification under the agency’s Human Reliability Program (HRP).
-The agency had revoked Sanchez’s HRP certification on the basis that Sanchez had a psychological or physical disorder that impaired his performance of his assigned duties after the agency’s psychologist diagnosed him with mixed receptive expressive disorder, affecting his ability to read, express himself accurately in writing, and understand material that is presented in an auditory fashion.
-Prior to his removal, the agency had indefinitely suspended him pending resolution of his HRP certification.
+The agency had revoked Sanchez’s HRP certification on the basis that Sanchez had a psychological or physical disorder that impaired his performance of his assigned duties after the agency’s psychologist diagnosed him with mixed receptive expressive disorder, affecting his ability to read, express himself accurately in writing and understand the material that is presented in an auditory fashion.
+Prior to his removal, the agency had indefinitely suspended him pending the resolution of his HRP certification.

 Sanchez appealed the indefinite suspension and the removal action to the MSPB.
 He alleged that the agency failed to provide him with the reasonable accommodation of reassignment to a position that did not require HRP certification.
 The administrative judge affirmed Sanchez’s removal and found that, although Sanchez established that he was disabled, he had failed to establish that he was a qualified individual with a disability because he did not show that he was able to perform the essential functions of his position with or without an accommodation.
 The administrative judge found that the agency was not obligated to provide him with a reasonable accommodation.
 The administrative judge also held that the agency had properly used the indefinite suspension procedures under the circumstances of this case.